Signed in as:

 5) Mentors who are active, busy mortgage brokers must focus on their own clients, and can’t always be available at the moment the new mortgage broker needs assistance.

-The world of mortgage brokering is changing, and the development of new technology is very important.
-But first, a solid foundation of basic mortgage lending knowledge is needed.
-The knowledge to recognize and understand the client’s financial situation, and based on that understanding, advise the client on what is available, and what is best for their individual needs.
-And aren't foundations always built first?
+The mortgage industry is changing and the development of new technology is very important.
+But first, new mortgage brokers and agents need a solid foundation of basic mortgage lending knowledge.
+The knowledge to recognize and understand the client’s financial situation, and based on that understanding, advise the client on what's possible, what's not, and what is best for their individual needs.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.